s4mpl/portfolio/assets/cosc594-blog/miniproject1.md

 CapacitiveSensor cs2 = CapacitiveSensor(SEND_PIN, RECEIVE_PIN_2);
 ```

 In the `ISR`, we can read these values to update the player's position every millisecond.
 We have to be careful on how we implement this though&mdash;if we just move the player over one whenever a sensor is high, the green dot would very quickly go edge-to-edge.
-In our implmentation, we made it so that the player will only move on the *rising edge*.
+In our implementation, we made it so that the player will only move on the *rising edge*.
 This way, the player will have to release and touch again in order to move another space.
 In order to limit the amount of time spent in the `ISR`, we only poll 2 times for the sensors.
 The more samples it takes, the more accurate and clear the readings are, but we got reliable enough feedback for now from only 2.

 ```cpp
 ISR(TIMER0_COMPA_vect) {